- Virtual Race Day Details

 Grant Award: $30,000.00

-The project will provide community outreach and advocacy to bring breast health services to medically underserved women, including women of color, lesbian women, and women who have no income and/or insurance.
-The project conducts community outreach to support regular mammography, clinical breast exam, monthly breast self-examination, and yearly reminders.
-The project works to strengthen partnerships with local medical providers and organizations that provide services to low-income and under/uninsured women to reduce barriers that keep women from getting breast cancer screening.
-Quarterly “Barrier Busting” meetings are held in collaboration with the Young Survivor Coalition and leaders from communities of color and lesbian organizations to address barriers in accessing regular breast health care with local providers.
-At these meetings, women share their stories about what keeps them from accessing services and they receive prevention resource information.
-In addition to this work in reducing barriers for women, advocacy is provided to women to assist them in navigating the system both in securing breast health care and in medical follow-up services if they are diagnosed with an abnormal result.
-Project serves the Duluth area, as well as the neighboring rural counties of Carlton, Lake and Cook.
-This region includes three Anishinabe Reservations.
+The YWCA of Duluth Breast Cancer Advocacy Program provides community outreach and advocacy to bring breast health services to medically underserved women, including women of color, lesbian women, and women without income and/or insurance.
+The program conducts community outreach to support regular mammography, clinical breast exams, monthly breast self-examination, and yearly reminders.
+The program works to strengthen partnerships with local medical providers and organizations that already provide services to underserved women to reduce barriers that keep women from getting breast cancer screening.
+Periodic “barrier busting” meetings are held in collaboration with Fond Du Lac Reservation (FDL) and leaders from communities of color and lesbian organizations to address barriers in accessing regular breast health care with local providers.
+Women share their stories about what keeps them from accessing services to expand the provider’s knowledge.
+Advocacy is also provided to women accessing breast health care, follow up services, cultural barriers, and transportation issues.
+Other services and support is provided to women diagnosed with an abnormal result or breast cancer diagnosis.
+Evaluation is measured by output tracking and surveys of program participants.
+The impact: Underserved women are reached with breast health services.

 Minnesota Department of Health, SAGE Screening Program

-The program provides mammograms to medically underserved women in the state of Minnesota.
+The program provides mammograms and other direct medical screening services to underserved women in the state of Minnesota.

-Susan G. Komen for the Cure, National Headquarters - Annual payment for Medical Research.
-Total payment $587,830.00
+Susan G. Komen for the Cure, National Headquarters- Annual payment for Medical Research.